LoneHippie/LoneHippie/README.md

-### Hello and welcome
+### Hello and welcome 👋
 ---

-- 💻 My name is Jordan and I'm a full stack software developer
+- 💻 My name is Jordan and I'm a full stack software developer from Oregon currently living in Herzliya, Israel
 - 📑 I'm currently learning more about mobile development and web design
-- 💡 I'm working on React Native projects and taking occassional freelance front end work
+- 💡 I'm also working on React Native projects and taking occassional freelance front end work
 - 🏠 [You can learn more about me by checking out my portfolio site here!](https://www.lonehippei.dev/)

 ## Front End Tech